arcus/education_fellows/SQL.md

 **Select Specific Columns**

-If you would only like to return a specif set of columns in your select statement you will need to list out each of those columns separated by a comma:
+If you would only like to return a specif set of columns in your select statement you will need explicitly to list out each of those columns after the select keyword, with each separate column reference separated by a comma:

 ```sql
 select